 The incidence of transverse lie is around 1:500.
 The incidence is higher before term (as high as 1 in 50 at 32 weeks' gestation).

 This abnormality is more common in multiparas than primigravidas because of the laxness of the uterine and abdominal muscles.
 Similar condition in which there is relatively excess space for the fetus are polyhydramnios and prematurity.
 Other causes include anything that prevents engagement of the head or the breech, such as placenta previa; an obstructing neoplasm; multiple pregnancies; fetal anomalies; fetopelvic disproportion; contracted pelvis; and uterine abnormalities such as uterus subseptus, uterus arcuatus, and uterus bicornis.
 In many instances, no etiologic factor can be determined, and we assume that the malposition is accidental.
 The head happens to be out of the lower uterine segment when labor starts, and the shoulder is pushed into the pelvic brim.

 The long axis of the fetus is across the mother's abdomen

 The uterine fundus is lower than expected for the period of gestation.
 It has been described as a squat uterus.
 Its upper limit is near the umbilicus, and it is wider than usual

 Palpation of the upper and lower poles of the uterus reveals neither the head nor the breech

 The head can be felt in one maternal flank.
 The buttocks are on the other side

-The fetal heart is heard best below the umbilicus and has ...
+The fetal heart is heard best below the ...